 Just by adding more of the right foods to your diet several times a week can really increase your efforts to get healthier by fighting inflammation in your body.
 To help you, I’ve arranged food into groups in order of what you should eat the most (higher numbers) and what you should eat the least (lower numbers) to get the best health value from your food.

-6. OMEGA-3 FATS: These essential fatty acids are nature’s anti-inflammatories.
-Oils like walnut and flaxseed oils are high in Omega-3’s and can be used in salads or cooking.
+These essential fatty acids are nature’s anti-inflammatories.
+Oils like walnut and flaxseed oils are high in Omega 3’s and can be used in salads or cooking.
 Olive oil is also a good source of Omega-3.
 One tablespoon of oil has about 100 calories, so taking a good Omega-3 supplement daily, can help save calories.
 2 servings a day recommended.

-7. NUTS: Full of vitamin E and other antioxidants, fiber, and disease fighting phytonutrients, ¼ cup of mixed, unsalted nuts a day make a nutritious, high nutrient value snack.
+Full of vitamin E and other antioxidants, fiber, and disease fighting phytonutrients, ¼ cup of mixed, unsalted nuts a day makes a nutritious, high nutrient value snack.
 Include walnuts, Brazil nuts, almonds, chestnuts, pecans, and macadamias.
 1 serving a day recommended.